aryasync/wavex/backend/API_EXAMPLES.md

 # API Examples

-Simple examples showing how to use the Tsunami Fridge API.
+Simple examples showing how to use the WaveX API.

 ## Items API